MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/running-commands.md

 ### Passing arguments to native commands

 Most shells include features for using variables, evaluating expressions, and handling strings.
-But each shell does these differently.
-In PowerShell, all parameters are start with a hyphen (`-`) character.
+But each shell does these things differently.
+In PowerShell, all parameters start with a hyphen (`-`) character.
 In `cmd.exe`, most parameters use a slash (`/`) character.
 Other command-line tools may not have a special character for parameters.